ono/resque-cleaner/README.markdown

 **Retry and Clear Jobs**

-You can retry(requeue) and clear failed jobs at the same time; just pass true as an argument. e.g. Retry EmailJob and remove from failed jobs.
+You can retry(requeue) and clear failed jobs at the same time; just pass true as an argument.

+e.g. Retry EmailJob and remove from failed jobs:

     > cleaner.requeue(true) {|j| j.klass?(EmailJob)}

+**Retry with other queue**

+You can requeue failed jobs into other queue.
+In this way, you can retry failed jobs without blocking jobs being entried by your service running in the live.

+e.g. Retry failed jobs on :retry queue

+    > cleaner.requeue(false, :queue => :retry)

+Don't forget to launch resque worker for the queue.

+    % QUEUE=retry rake resque:work

 **Select Jobs**